-The TiltMN fiction archives.
-Stories from writers local and elsewhere that give life a different glow.
+The TiltMN fiction archives & stories from writers local and beyond

 Science saved my life, but it didn’t make me want to live.
-But like Frank says: As long as we fly, the world will have no end.
+I stay wrapped up in blankets.
+But it’s like Frank says, As long as we fly, the world will have no end.

 A quantifiable attraction described as magic.
 Like Charles Bukowski in Factotum, “I kiss her.
 She answers with her tongue.
 Women are magic.”